kmi-robots/semantic-map-object-recognition/README.md

 ## 2. Image Matching against Shapenet (Classification only)

-   Assumes input images to be already segment to include one object at a time
+   Assumes that input images were already segmented, i.e., one object at a time

-   ### with Depth and color feature engineering
+   ### With Depth and color feature engineering

    Can be found in the shape_match.py script

-   ### with Feature descriptors in OpenCV
+   ### With Feature descriptors in OpenCV

    Can be found in the feature_desc.py script

-   ### with Siamese-like nets
+   ### With Siamese-like nets

    Based on the tutorial illustrated here